jstowers/spanish-vocab-builder/specification/feature/001-add-word-detail-screen.md

 # Delete Word in Firestore

 When delete is confirmed, the document ID for the word should be referenced and sent via Firestore API to delete the word in the collection.

+# Issues

+1. When I update the Spanish or English text in the Word Detail screen, the update is not saved in the database.
+FIXED.

+2. When I add a note in the Word Detail Screen, the note is not saved in the database.
+FIXED.